wp-plugins/use-clients-time-zone/readme.txt

 	<https://vip.wordpress.com/documentation/vip-development-tips-tricks/use-current_time-not-date_default_timezone_set/>
 	<https://weston.ruter.net/2013/04/02/do-not-change-the-default-timezone-from-utc-in-wordpress/>

+The author has not observed any problems on the sites on which this plugin has been tested.
+Based on the foregoing post, however,it would be wise to check that no date-related operations are going awry after activating this plugin -- even though no problems have been observed with the sites tested.

 1. To do: Develop, if possible, a way to effect the use of methods, other than using the date_default_timezone_set() function, to produce the same functionality the plugin currently has.

 == Screenshots ==